chengdol/InfraTree/vagrant-storage/README.md

 vagrant destroy -f
 ```

-The diagram can refresh your brain.
+The diagram can help refreshing your brain.
 Thinking about how to get it and what does it mean.
 ```bash
 # lsblk
 NAME                    MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT